ZZAster/framework/A-软体-第七组/Chapter.md

 ### Competitors

-As a machine learning framework specifically developed for .NET, Accord.NET has many competitors in the field.
-For example, Tensorflow is a powerful machine learning framework developed by Google and .NET Framwork application can install Tensorflowsharp through NuGet to complete the call to function of tensorflow framework.
-And there also are other competitors such as paddlepaddle of baidu, EmguCV and so on.
+As a machine learning framework developed specifically for the .NET platform, Accord.NET itself is used to make up for the development language on the .NET platform, especially for C#, which lacks the usable library files for numerical computing and machine learning.

+So we can see that although there are already many frameworks for machine learning, such as AForge.NET and Emgu.CV, there are no competitors on the same platform Accord.NET.
+As a new framework, it inherits many of the advantages of the products described above and has more complete and powerful features.

+But when we compare them across all the platform, we can see that there are many machine learning frameworks that are equally complete and simpler to use.
+These frameworks usually rely on languages that are more suitable for numerical calculations, such as Python.
+Tensorflow, developed by Google, is such a framework that most deep learning engineers are happy to develop using tensorflow and python.
+More importantly, Tensorflow has developed Tensorflowsharp, which is specifically applied to projects developed by C#.

-### Developing languages and Software Platform
+### Developing languages & Software Platform
+Accord.NET was developed as a C# package.
+Although it can be imported by other languages through the .NET platform, it is still a framework developed entirely by C#.

-- Languages: C#
+- Developing Languages: C#
-- Platform : Accord.NET can be installed on Linux and OS X with Mono, and in windows, it can runs through Visual Studio which is the main IDE of Accord.NET.
+- Platform : For the operating system, Accord.NET supports the three most popular operating systems, Windows, Linux and OS X. In the integrated development environment, it is mainly called by projects built using Visual Studio.

-### Building and Dependencies
+### Building & Dependencies
 We can see from above that Accord.NET can be building with VS and Mono on three mainly Operation Systems(Windows, Linux and OS X).
-There we only shows the dependencies of VS 2017, Linux and OS X:
+There we only shows the dependencies for building it on VS 2017, and on UNIX-like operating systems, such as Linux and OS X, Accord.NET needs to be installed by using Mono, a free and open source project that creates a series of .NET tools including C# compilers and common language architectures which can run on a system other than windows, Mono will automatically import the external dependencies required by the framework during the installation process:

+**Building**

 - With Visual Studio 2017
 >Please download and install the following dependencies:<br>